What’s happening on site now? (December 2021)

 How long will the pods be on the Hubberston site?

-The pods can be temporarily located at the Hubberston site under planning permitted development allowance for a period of 12 months after which time planning permission would need to be obtained.
-It remains our intention to build additional social housing on this site, and the siting of the pods there is a temporary interim arrangement due to the shortage of one bed temporary accommodation.
+The pods can be temporarily located at the Hubberston site under planning permitted development allowance for a period of 12 months after which time, further planning permission would need to be obtained, which is something that is likely we will need to explore.
+However, it remains our long-term intention to build additional social housing on this site, and the siting of the pods there is a temporary interim arrangement due to the shortage of one bed temporary accommodation.